Info & Rules

 In the semi-finals all eliminated riders will race each other.

-Compare times between all the 3rd places of a certain stage first and then the 4th places to have the correct ranking.
+• The results only between 4th places will be compared first and then only between 3rd places to have the correct ranking.

 Points Total